AlexIoannides/py-readme-snippets/dependencies_and_pipenv.md

 ### Installing this Projects' Dependencies

-Make sure that you're in the project's root directory (the same one in which `Pipfile` resides), and then run,
+Make sure that you're in the project's root directory (the same one in which the `Pipfile` resides), and then run,

 ```bash
 pipenv install --dev